ska-telescope/sdp-prototype/docs/README.md

 pipenv run make html
 ```

 This will create a subdirectory `/build/html`.
-To browse the documents crated
+To browse the documents created
 open `/build/html/index.html` in a web browser.